andreterceiro/dio-mobile-meu-tudo--good-pratices-to-restful-apis/README.md

 To be more clear, teacher refered to use of the word "details" in the image of the URL of the previous image.

+Teacher said that in case of the use of a verb in a URL we must use a correct verb with the route, as example the verb GET with the route "/users" instead ot the route "/getUsers".

 # 7 Boas Práticas Para APIs RESTful Profissionais article